Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 Establish the watch points

-We identify where the strategy is most likely to erode first.
-Which decisions are coming up.
-Which pressures are building.
-We agree how to work together - what gets reviewed, at what threshold, before it becomes a commitment.
+We identify where the strategy is likely to erode first.
+We agree what gets reviewed, at which threshold, before it becomes a commitment.

 Months 2 and 3